GiftNote

 The same pattern shows up in gift-giving.
 A cooking gadget.
 A "World's Best Mom" mug.
 A family outing where she's still the one packing the bag.
 Each of these doubles down on the identity she's trying to get back out of.

-The gifts that land see her as a whole person.
 Her humor.
 Her taste in music.
 The person she was before "Mom" became her only name.

 A stepmom who couldn't have biological children went to her stepdaughter's daycare Mother's Day party, sitting alone at a tiny table so her visit wouldn't overlap with the biological mother's.
 When the little girl spotted her: